fleetdm/fleet/proposals/mdm-baseline.md

 1. Investigate what are the non-optional fields in the `hosts` table, and if having default empty values for some of them requires a breaking change.
-1. Investigate the consequences of using a serial number to uniquely identify hosts, eg: what happens if two users on the same machine use different enrollment profiles?
+1. Investigate the consequences of using a serial number to uniquely identify hosts
+    1. what happens if two users on the same machine use different enrollment profiles?
 See "macOS extensions" in MDM spec for details.
+    1. what happens if a machine has multiple OSes installed? (dual/multi boot)
+    1. what happens with VMs?

 ### Problem: Issue an MDM command and monitor it’s status in fleet